 In every case, a was shifted to the other side by means of the inverse operation.
+Any linear equation can be solved by applying one or more of those rules..

+When the operations are addition or subtraction (Forms 1 and 2), we call that transposing.

+*As it reads*

-Every linear equation can be solved by combining those four formal rules.
+In every case, a was shifted to the other side by means of the inverse operation.
+Any linear equation can be solved by applying one or more of those rules..

 When the operations are addition or subtraction (Forms 1 and 2), we call that transposing.